Adiosik/Adiosik/README.md

 # Hello, I'm a beginner frontend developer 👋

-My name is **Daniel Šimanský** and I'm an aspiring developer specializing in front-end technologies.
-My goal is to create modern websites and applications that not only enhance the user experience but also allow me to pursue a full-time career in this field.
-I look forward to bringing new ideas to the digital world and advancing my career as a professional developer.
+My name is **Daniel Šimanský** and I'm just starting to explore the world of web development.
+My goal is to learn modern technologies and create visually appealing and functional websites.
+I'm looking forward to the journey of exploration and developing my skills as a developer.

 ## Skills